 Abarim Publications' online Biblical Greek Dictionary

 The noun γυνη (gune) means woman and wife (hence the English prefix "gyno-").
-Greek, like German (Frau), makes no distinction and whether the text speaks of some woman (Matthew 13:33) or someone's wife (1 Corinthians 7:2) is established solely from the context.
+Greek, like German (Frau), makes no distinction between woman and wife, and whether the text speaks of some woman (Matthew 13:33) or someone's wife (1 Corinthians 7:2) is established solely from the context.
 Our noun is used 221 times in the New Testament; see full concordance.

 Of women and wives